keu/docs/learn/airflow-fivetran.md

 2. Click on **Destinations** in the sidebar on the left side of the screen and then on **ADD DESTINATION** in the upper right corner.

-2. Choose either **Connect your destination** or **I don't have one**.
-For this tutorial you can either connect to an existing data warehouse you have access to by following the [relevant Fivetran documentation](https://fivetran.com/docs/databases) or use a [Fivetran-managed BigQuery service](https://fivetran.com/docs/destinations/bigquery/managed-bigquery).
-In this tutorial we will use Fivetrans managed BigQuery service by selecting **I don't have one** and then clicking on **CONTINUE SETUP**.
+3. Choose either **Connect your destination** or **I don't have one**.
+For this tutorial you can either connect to an existing data warehouse by following the [relevant Fivetran documentation](https://fivetran.com/docs/databases), or use a [Fivetran-managed BigQuery service](https://fivetran.com/docs/destinations/bigquery/managed-bigquery).
+In this tutorial we will use Fivetran's managed BigQuery service by selecting **I don't have one** and then clicking on **CONTINUE SETUP**.

     ![Fivetran Destination](/img/guides/fivetran_destination.png)